choria-io/website/docs/content/concepts/large_scale/_index.md

 ## Job execution APIs

 One of the oldest, if not THE oldest, features in Choria via its Marionette Collective roots is the ability to host agents.
 An agent is essentially a collection of related APIs.
-For example the *service* agent have separate calls to start, stop, obtain status, enable or disable a service on any supported operating system.
+For example the *service* agent have separate functions, called actions, to start, stop, obtain status, enable or disable a service on any supported operating system.

 These agents have schemas (we call them DDLs) that describes the inputs, outputs, actions, validations and even how to summarise the data you receive from them.

+These agents can be accessed from CLI, Ruby Scripts, Puppet DSL based Playbooks or Go based programs.
+All access is subject to validation and control of the DDL files.

-They can be written in Ruby, Go compiled into the Server, Go via an [external helper](https://github.com/choria-io/go-external), Python via an [external helper](https://github.com/optiz0r/py-mco-agent) or really in any language you want by implementing the quite easy external extension interface.
+Agents can be written in Ruby, Go compiled into the Server, Go via an [external helper](https://github.com/choria-io/go-external), Python via an [external helper](https://github.com/optiz0r/py-mco-agent) or really in any language you want by implementing the quite easy external extension interface.

 In the context of our Job system we have an Agent that has amongst others these actions: